-Do you have a business idea?
-Maybe people tell you that you should start a business all the time?
-In today’s episode, we’re going to be talking about five signs that it’s your time to branch out with your own business.
+In today’s episode, we’re going to be talking about five signs that it’s time to branch out with your own business.

-Before we talk about the signs that it might be time to branch out and start your own business – the motivating factor of wanting to run away from something isn’t always enough.
+Before we talk about the signs that it might be time to branch out and start your own business, I want to make it clear that the motivating factor of wanting to run away from something isn’t always enough.

 However, if you are peeved with your boss, you are on maternity leave, you don’t want to go back to work, you’ve got financial issues, you don’t want to be lining the pockets of someone else with your efforts… or any other reason for wanting to start your own business right now, then that’s a great motivator to get you started.